 His latest project, Danny's Favorites, is simple, nervy three-chord garage punk that's loaded with catchy earworm bursts and sharp stabs of distorted guitars.
 While Lake is the brainchild behind the project, he is joined by longtime pal and drummer Aaron Mika (Televisionaries, Beastman, Flip Shit) and newly-recruited guitarist Brett Kucharski (Who Decides, Stress), who started Reel Time Records and Jelly Music in 2010.
-Mastered by Noah Almekinder (Death Camp, The Punks), who's been the go-to producer for some of the best punk to come out of Rochester and Buffalo, the band's debut tape, There Still Punk, self-released in 2020 and later reissued by Tetryon Tapes, was a much-needed injection against the annoying number of local psych rock and jam bands.
+Mastered by Noah Almekinder (Death Camp, The Punks), who's been the scene's go-to producer, the band's debut tape, There Still Punk, self-released in 2020 and later reissued by Tetryon Tapes last year, was a much-needed injection against the annoying number of local psych rock and jam bands.

 Luckily there's more Danny's Favorites on the way and you can catch the two new tracks, "Hold on Me" and "Silent Movies," at their upcoming show with power pop heavy-hitters Sheer Mag and local garage rockers Fuzzrod at the Bug Jar on Monday, May 16th.
 Ahead of the show, we caught up with Lake to learn more about the origins of Danny's Favorites and how its debut tape reached an underground scene overseas.